 If you have BTE which you think may cover you in the event of a tax dispute, you should provide a copy to your tax adviser as soon as possible so that a claim can be made.

-'After the event' legal expense insurance cover (ATE) offers the opportunity to protect and indemnify a substantial proportion of your liability for costs with an insurance policy that is issued after the dispute arises.
-This can apply to your own costs, HMRC's or both.
+Subject to the level and terms of indemnity of the policy, 'after the event' legal expense insurance cover (ATE) offers the opportunity to protect and indemnify any liability for HMRC's costs only, an element of your own costs, or both with an insurance policy that is issued after the dispute arises.

 ATE can be combined with other funding options, typically conditional fee agreements (see below).
 For more information about ATE insurance and tax litigation, please see our separate Out-Law Guide.